earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger’s Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.

 * ⎯⎯⎯, ed. _A History of Modern Japanese Aesthetics_.
 Honolulu: U. Hawaii Press, 2001.

+* Masheck, Joseph.
+Introduction to _Composition_, by Arthur Dow, 1--61.
+Berkley: University of California Press, 1997.

 * Mayeda, Graham. _Time, Space, and Ethics in the Philosophy of Watsuji Tetsurō, Kuki Shūzō, and Martin Heidegger_.
 New York: Routledge, 2006.